 - Large curtain rings or something of a similar size and shape

 - Paint in an assortment of colors.
 I just used leftover bits from match pots I had in my shed.

 - Embroidery thread

 How To Make Boho Wooden Ornaments

 2. Next, once the glue has dried paint the DIY wooden ornaments.
-I painted each ornament with at least 3 coats of paint and each coat a different color.
+I painted each ornament with at least 3 coats of paint and each coat a different colour.

-The first coat was the palest color, the second coat a darker tone and the third coat of paint even darker still.
+The first coat was the palest colour, the second coat had a darker tone and the third coat of paint was even darker still.